Help us improve

 .gig/SPEC.md — locked spec with stories, requirements, constraints.gig/ARCHITECTURE.md — project structure, stack, patterns.gig/ROADMAP.md — current milestone, completed iterations.gig/DESIGN.md — if resuming a previous design sessionIf .gig/SPEC.md exists and has content beyond the template, use it as the foundation for design work.
 Every design should trace to a requirement in the spec.

 If .gig/SPEC.md does not exist or is empty, print: "No spec found.
-Consider running /gig:spec first for complex features."
+Define stories and requirements when creating the milestone with /gig:milestone."
 Then proceed — ask the user what screens or flows need design.

 If .gig/DESIGN.md exists and has content, present it: "Found existing design.
 Resuming from where you left off."